All Episodes

 I said, guys, I do it because I'm competing and I want to win.

-You know, this is tough life is tough.
+You know, this is tough.

-I think it's hurt this society so much.
+By giving things to people all the time, I think it's hurt this society so much.

 Maybe they were even people more talented than you.